Understanding mental health problems

 - May appear quite flat.

 Some drugs such as hallucinogens, marijuana and amphetamines may trigger a psychotic episode.
-Treatment of psychosis usually involves medication, and if someone is experiencing a psychotic episode, it is important that they seek help from a doctor, psychiatrist or a clinical psychologist.
+Treatment of psychosis usually involves medication, and if someone is experiencing a psychotic episode, it is important they seek help from a doctor, psychiatrist or a clinical psychologist.

 Friends and family can also provide support.
 Achieving stability after a psychotic episode may take some time.